| (Narrator is always a

 and start the restaurant.
 (Pics are shown of the Golden Pheasant

-and pics of Michelle on the wall)
+and pics of Michelle on the wall) MK: (pic of

 Michelle and Danny taken around 1999 is shown) I remember talking